Louise222/Bachelor-Thesis/README.md

 ## About this Repository

 This repository contrains all the data and code which this paper shows.
-You can make repruducible research based on my materials.
+You can make repruducible research based on these materials.

 ## Abstract